Online pre-registration frees up phone registrars

-Allowing patients the option of preregistering online is good for patient satisfaction and also frees up patient staff for those who prefer to speak with a representative.
+Allowing patients the option of pre-registering online is good for patient satisfaction and also frees up patient access staff for those who prefer to speak with a representative.

-At all four campuses of California Pacific Medical Center at Sutter Health in San Francisco, surgical patients can preregister online 24 hours a day, up to one week prior to their procedure.
-Patients go to the hospital web site, where there is a link to a secure site for preregistration.
-The patient enters his or her demographics, insurance or billing information, primary care physician, and date-of-service information.
+At all four campuses of California Pacific Medical Center at Sutter Health in San Francisco, surgical patients can pre-register online 24 hours a day, up to one week prior to their procedure.
+The patient enters his or her demographics, insurance or billing information, primary care physician, and date of service information.
 Then, the patient sets up a telephone appointment to speak with a nurse facilitator.

-These data are directed to a secured e-mail account, and only three registrars have access to that account.
-The information is printed and entered into the hospital's secured registration system.
-Staff process the online preregistrations twice each day Monday through Friday, in the morning and afternoon.
+Patient access staff process the online pre-registrations twice each day Monday through Friday, in the morning and afternoon.
 Once this is done, the patient is sent another e-mail to confirm the date and time of his or her telephone appointment.
 If patients choose not to share their e-mail address, they are contacted by phone.

-Training for staff was minimal and covered basic registrar skills for preregistration, e-mailing, and basic knowledge of the online process, Grey says.
-"Patients are pleased that they have been able to complete part of the process online," she says.
+"Patients are pleased that they have been able to complete part of the process online," says Grey.
 "I believe it gives them a sense of involvement and control for their own care."

-This was handled with informational fliers on the new service, and on how to access the hospital's web site.
+This was handled with informational flyers on the new service, and on how to access the hospital's web site.
 These were given to all physicians using the surgery department.
-Managers also had luncheon meetings with the physicians' office staff to let them know this system was an additional way for their patients to preregister.
+Patient access managers also had luncheon meetings with the physicians' office staff, letting them know this was an additional way for their patients to pre-register.

 "The online system is actually easier for the staff," says Grey.
 "They are basically just doing data entry, instead of face-to-face interviews with the patients or spending time trying to contact them by phone to do the registration."